opensvc/docs.opensvc.com/source/compliance.campaigns.rst

 * which actions are in queued/running/done state
 * the command execution stdout and stderr

-Back to the ``Compliance > Status`` view, once the actions are all done, you can confirm that all the ``it.sys.linux.repo`` module check status are now compliant.
+Back to the :menuselection:`Compliance --> Status` view, once the actions are all done, you can confirm that all the :c-mod:`it.sys.linux.repo` module check status are now compliant.

 At this point if everything went as expected, you can unroll your campaign by selecting more servers and removing the scope-limiting column filters set previously.